nartallax/imploder/README.md

 ## Basic usage: Bundling

 To get started, you need to modify your tsconfig.json.
-Add block tstoolConfig to your tsconfig.json like this:
+Add block imploderConfig to your tsconfig.json like this:

 	{
-		"tstoolConfig": {
+		"imploderConfig": {
 			"entryModule": "my_main_file.ts",
 			"entryFunction": "myEntryPoint",
 			"outFile": "js/bundle.js",